-Located about halfway down the state of Florida’s west coast, Tampa is a city that has long attracted people of every age, and especially those ready for retirement.
+Located about halfway down the state of Florida’s west coast, Tampa is a city that has long attracted people of every age but especially those ready for retirement.
 It’s not hard to find some great reasons to retire in Tampa.
 It makes financial sense, especially if you’re planning to live off investment savings or social security.

 Florida doesn’t have a state income tax, and the housing prices in Tampa and the surrounding areas are relatively low compared to similar U.S. cities.
 There’s also the weather.
 You can golf in February and trade in your snow boots for a pair of year-round flip-flops.

-That's why we named the Tampa Bay Area as the number one area to retire in 2018.
-Whether you're landing in Tampa, St. Petersburg, Clearwater, or one of the suburbs, the whole region has great offerings for active adults.
-Here are the five best reasons to retire in Tampa:
+Whether you’re landing in Tampa, St. Petersburg, Clearwater, or one of the suburbs, the whole region has great offerings for active adults.
+Here are the five best reasons to retire in Tampa.

 2. Sports Teams Make a Splash